dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 Be = Bd - Bz - Lh = Bd*(1+Kl)/2 - Lh
 ```

-The `Be` bottom `perimeter_errror` above assumes that the print head is
+The `Be` bottom `perimeter_error` above assumes that the print head is
 hopped-up by `Bz` to account for the `Bch` vertical overlap factor of the
-rounded top of the bridge lines with the layer above.
-If the bridge line is
+rounded top of the bridge lines with the layer above, and that the rounded top
-printed without any hopup, this is equivalent to having no vertical overlap,
+is at the print height.
+If the bridge line is printed without any hopup, this
-or `Bch=0`.
-We can hard code for `Bcw=1`, `Bch=Bcp=0` instead which instead
+is equivalent to having no vertical overlap, or `Bch=0`.
+We can hard code for
-simplifies to;
+`Bcw=1`, `Bch=Bcp=0` instead which instead simplifies to;

 ```python
 Bl = Bs = Kl*Bd